-Belt Hook (Optional Accessory) (Fig. 2)
+Belt Hook and Bit Clip (Optional Accessory) (Fig. 2)

-AWARNING: To reduce the risk of serious personal injury, place the forward/reverse button in the lock-off position or turn tool off and disconnect battery pack before making any adjustments or removing/installing attachments or accessories.
+AWARNING: To reduce the risk of serious personal injury. turn tool off and remove the battery pack before making any adjustments or removing/installing attachments or accessories.
 An accidental start-up can cause injury.

-AWARNING: Drop Hazard.
-To reduce the risk of serious personal injury, DO NOT use the belt hook for tethering or securing the tool to a person or object during use when elevated.

-ÀWARNING: To reduce the risk of serious personal injury, DO NOT suspend tool overhead or suspend objects from the belt hook.
-ONLY hang tool's belt hook from a work belt.
+AWARNING: To reduce the risk of serious personal injury.
+ONLY use the tool's belt hook to hang the tool from a work belt.
+DO NOT use the belt hook for tethering or securing the tool to a person or object during use.
+DO NOT suspend tool overhead or suspend objects from the belt hook.

-AWARNING: To reduce the risk of serious personal injury, ensure the screw holding the belt hook is secure.
+$\hat{\mathbf{A}}$ WARNING: To reduce the risk of serious personal injury, ensure the screw holding the belt hook is secure.